surfacesyntacticud/website/content/guidelines/u/relations/comp_obl.md

 7	.	.
 PUNCT	.	_	2	punct	_	_
 {{< /conll >}}

+## Oblique argument of a noun

+In the following light-verb construction, it is the noun that governs the complement.

 {{< conll >}}
+# text_fr = j'ai peur que ça marche
-# text = I am afraid that this works
+# text_en = I'm afraid that it works
 1	j'	je	PRON	_	_	2	subj	_	Gloss=I
 2	ai	avoir	VERB	_	_	0	root	_	Gloss=have
 3	peur	peur	NOUN	_	_	2	comp:obj@lvc	_	Gloss=fear